carissamelanson/tiy_assignments/final_project/final-project.md

-# Mentee(still working on the name)
+# Project Name(still working on the name)

 ## History and Intro

 Mentoring has existed since the Ancient Greek times, and the word was inspired by the character in Homer's Odyssey.
 Historical mentorship systems include the guru - disciple tradition practiced in Hinduism and Buddhism, Elders, the discipleship system practiced by the Christian church and Rabbinical Judaism, and apprenticeship in the medieval guild system.

-In the U.S. mentorship has become popular as a pathway to sucess for career climbers and has also been helpful in the career advancement of women and minorities.
+In the U.S. mentorship has become popular as a pathway to success for career climbers and has also been helpful in the career advancement of women and minorities.

 When I had a textile and design studio, I mentored a couple of elementary school girls through the Little Artist, Big Artist program.
 It was a very rewarding experience for me to be able to share my skills and knowledge.